jonhermsen-UNO/LibTrade/README.md

 # LibTrade

-A textbook exchange service for universities.
+A textbook exchange service for university students.

 ## Prerequisites